symfony/symfony-docs/reference/configuration/framework.rst

     The ``emacs`` and ``sublime`` editors were introduced in Symfony 2.3.14.

 You can also specify a custom url string.
 If you do this, all percentage signs (``%``) must be doubled to escape that character.
-For example, if you have installed `PhpStormOpener`_ and use PHPstorm, you will do something like:
+For example, if you use PHPstorm on the Mac OS platform, you will do something like:

 .. configuration-block::